thatlameguy/thatlameguy/README.md

 ║ My areas of interest are, Web Development, Cloud, CAD and  ║ ┃   ┣━━ ⭐ Python, Django, FLask, FastAPI ║ basically every other thing out there.
-I love working with ║ ┃   ┗━━ ⭐ PHP, Laravel ║ various tools and learning new things.                     ║ ┣━━ ☁ AWS, GCP ║ You know what?, Let me cook! hahaha,                       ║ ┣━━ 🏗 AutoCAD ╚════════════════════════════════════════════════════════════╝ ┗━━ 🐧 Linux
+I love working with ║ ┃   ┗━━ ⭐ PHP, Laravel ║ various tools and learning new things.                     ║ ┣━━ ☁ AWS, GCP ║ You know what?, Let me cook! hehe, Woops I mean Code*      ║ ┣━━ 🏗 AutoCAD ╚════════════════════════════════════════════════════════════╝ ┗━━ 🐧 Linux